Swiss agent suspected of exposing German tax sleuths

 However, he did not confirm that the 54-year-old man had a mandate from the Swiss intelligence service as alleged by the German justice authorities.
 The Swiss defence ministry declined to comment, while the foreign ministry said it was aware of the detention of a Swiss citizen in Germany.

+"We do not want to comment on an ongoing investigation," Parmelin declared.

+On Tuesday evening, the foreign ministry confirmed to Swiss news agency, ATS, that the Swiss ambassador to Germany had been received earlier that afternoon by the German foreign ministry to discuss the matter.
+In a statement, Swiss foreign ministry spokesman Jean-Marc Crevoisier said that it was "the moment to have an exchange of information" between the two countries in this "unclear" affair, but was unable to provide further details.

-Legal proceedings are also pending in Switzerland against the suspect, who is accused of handing over confidential client banking data to Germany, allegations rejected by the lawyer.
+Legal proceedings are pending in Switzerland against the suspect, who is accused of handing over confidential client banking data to Germany, allegations rejected by the lawyer.

 Landmann said his client had only partly collaborated with German tax investigators who had illegally tried to collect banking data in Switzerland, adding that his client had not given any “valid banking data”.